 Is servicing and maintenance cheaper on an electric car?

 This is partly because an electric car has fewer moving parts, while a conventional car is powered by a complex engine and transmission that requires regular servicing.
-Less to go wrong means less to maintain – and less impact on your wallet.
+Just consider some of the components an electric car doesn’t have: clutch, fuel pump, drive belt, spark plugs, etc.

 What needs servicing on an EV?